codepr/codepr.github.io/_posts/2019-03-03-sol-mqtt-broker.md

 {% endhighlight %}
 <hr>

-The first step will be the implemetation of the Fixed Header Remaining Length functions.
+The first step will be the implementation of the Fixed Header Remaining Length functions.
 The MQTT documentation suggests a pseudo-code implementation in one of the first paragraphs, we'll stick to that, it's quiet simple and clear.
-We'll see why and how after the first byte of the Fixed Header, the next 1 or 2 or 3 or 4 bytes are used to encode the remainig bytes of the packet.
+We'll see why and how after the first byte of the Fixed Header, the next 1 or 2 or 3 or 4 bytes are used to encode the remaining bytes of the packet.

 > The Remaining Length is the number of bytes remaining within the current
 > packet, including data in the variable header and the payload.
 The Remaining